Jacob deGrom, oft-injured Rangers ace, to have season-ending right elbow surgery

 “I’d have days where I’d feel really good, days where I didn’t feel great.
 So I was kind of riding a roller coaster there for a little bit,” deGrom said.
 “They said originally there, we just saw some inflammation. ...
 Getting an MRI right after you pitch, I feel like anybody would have inflammation.
 So, you know, I was hoping that that would get out of there and I would be fine.
 But it just didn’t work out that way.”

-The Rangers signed deGrom in free agency after he spent his first nine big league seasons with the Mets.
-He was limited by injuries to 156 1/3 innings over 26 starts during his last two years in New York.
+DeGrom spent his first nine big league seasons with the Mets, but was limited by injuries to 156 1/3 innings over 26 starts during his last two years in New York.

 The four-time All-Star didn’t make his first big league start last year until Aug.
 2 after being shut down late in spring training because of a stress reaction in his right scapula.